-Samsung posts Galaxy S 4 design video to show work that went into creating its new flagshipAlex Wagner - Deputy Managing Editor, News Desk
+Samsung posts Galaxy S 4 design video to show work that went into creating its new flagshipAlex Wagner - Editorial Director of News and Content

 Much like it did when the Galaxy S III was released, Samsung this morning has posted a video that explains the work that went into creating the Galaxy S 4.
 The clip is full of interviews with various Samsung designers that touch upon both the software and hardware features of the company's new flagship smartphone.